 China's trade with US sinks in November amid tariff war

-China's trade with the United States sank again in November as negotiators worked on the first stage of a possible deal to end a tariff war.
-Customs data on Sunday showed exports to the United States fell 23 percent from a year earlier while imports of American goods were off 2.8 percent.
+Beijing, Dec 8 (AP) China's trade with the United States sank again in November as negotiators worked on the first stage of a possible deal to end a tariff war.
+Exports to the United States fell 23% from a year earlier to $35.6 billion, customs data showed Sunday.
+Imports of American goods were off 2.8% at $11 billion, giving China a surplus with the United States of $24.6 billion.

 Exports to some other countries including France rose, helping to offset the loss.
-Total Chinese exports were off 2.5 percent from a year earlier despite weakening global demand while imports were up 0.2 percent.
+China's global exports were off 1.1% from a year earlier at $221.7 billion despite weakening worldwide demand.
+Imports were up 0.3% at $183 billion, giving China a global surplus of $38.7 billion.

+Hopes for a settlement to the fight over Beijing's technology ambitions and trade surplus rose after President Donald Trump's announcement of a “Phase 1” agreement following talks in October.
+But there has been no sign of agreement on details nearly two months later.
+The dispute has disrupted global trade in goods from soybeans to medical equipment and threatens to depress economic growth.

-President Donald Trump agreed to postpone a planned tariff increase in early October following trade talks but penalties already imposed on billions of dollars of goods stayed in place.
+Trump put off a tariff increase in October but penalties already imposed by both sides on billions of dollars of imports stayed in place.
+Another U.S. increase is due on Sunday on $160 billion of Chinese goods.
+That would extend penalties to almost everything Americans buy from China.
+Chinese spokespeople have expressed hope for a settlement “as soon as possible,” but Trump spooked financial markets last week by saying he might be willing to wait until after the US presidential election late next year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)